Please send me more information about the statistics program!

 What are the specific program entrance requirements?

-There are no entrance requirements for our certificate program.
+The entrance requirements for the Data Analysis certificate program are college algebra and at least one undergraduate statistics course.
+The entrance requirements for the TARM certificate program are the same as for the MAS program.
 Entrance requirements for the MAS program can be found here.
 When selecting courses, you should contact Dr. Jana Anderson to inquire about the right class to match your needs and background.

 Applying for admission to the graduate program is a necessary step for pursuing the MAS degree.
 An overall GPA of 3.0 is required for admission.
 There are no specific course requirements, other than the necessary math and statistics background indicated above.
 You can take some initial classes in one semester while completing the application process, if necessary, provided space is available in the courses you wish to take.